Gabriel Arias Player Props: Guardians vs. Astros

-The Cleveland Guardians, including Gabriel Arias (.308 batting average in his past 10 games), battle starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Cleveland Guardians, including Gabriel Arias (.355 on-base percentage in past 10 games, 51 points above season-long percentage), battle starting pitcher Ronel Blanco and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-He strung together three hits (going 3-for-4) in his last game against the Astros.
+In his most recent game he had a hitless showing (0-for-3) against the Astros.

 Gabriel Arias Game Info & Props vs. the Astros